 Content management systems (CMSs) have been around for quite some time.
-Strapi is a headless CMS for Node.js that provides a GUI for creating different content types and user management baked into the platform.
-It supports both RESTful API and GraphQL.
+Strapi is a headless CMS for Node.js that provides a GUI for creating different content types and bakes user management into the platform.
+It supports both RESTful APIs and GraphQL.

-In this guide, we’ll show you how to create an API with Strapi.
+In this guide, we’ll cover the following steps to creating an API with Strapi:

-Strapi requires Node.js installed on the system.
+Strapi requires Node.js installed on your system.
 It provides a boilerplate generator, create-strapi-app

 , for setting up the application.
 It can be installed globally using npm with the following command.